sergiocollado/potpourri/Notes_on_linux.md

 - squash merge
 - rebase

-The fast-fordward merge moves the base of the master label to to the tip of the local/actual branch. the FF merge is only possible if no other commits have been done in the master branch since the local branch was branched out of the master branch. with a ff merge the history of the repo is lineal as there are no commits with multiple parents.
+The **fast-fordward merge** moves the base of the master label to to the tip of the local/actual branch. the FF merge is only possible if no other commits have been done in the master branch since the local branch was branched out of the master branch. with a ff merge the history of the repo is lineal as there are no commits with multiple parents.
+Also no merge conflicts should exist due to the previous reason.

 ```bash
 git checkout master